lohitpt252003/DATA/scripts/README.md

 ## Main Validator

 The `main_validator.py` script is the primary script for validating a problem.
-It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete.
+It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete, **including running the provided solutions against the problem's test cases**.

 ### Usage